I craft powerful stories that move people, educate, and inspire change.

-This website is currently undergoing a rework, thank you for you patience.
+This website is currently under construction, thank you for you patience.

 SELECTED WORK